MHickey2/Wannabe-Healthy/README.md

 ###  15. Profile Page   <a name="profilepage"></a>

 On the Profile Page, the User has access to their own profile information.
 The profile will be automatically created when they register for the site.
-Initially the user will have a generic photo and their username displayed on the page.
+Initially the user will have a generic photo and their username displayed on the page, and an empty Bio.
+There is an edit button on page that will allow them to update their Profile information.

 <br>